Fix: Couldn’t Load XPCOM

 9. Click on “OK” to save your changes.

-10. Type in “About:config” in the address bar and verify the “I’ll be Careful” prompt.
+10. Type “about:config” in the address bar and confirm the “I’ll be careful” prompt.

-11. Type in “network.proxy.socks_remote_dns” in the search bar and toggle it to be TRUE.
+11. Type “network.proxy.socks_remote_dns” into the search bar and toggle it to be set as TRUE.

 12. Restart Firefox and enter the following in the address bar.